Our Markets’ Growth Drivers

 Eurofins believes that as world population grows and ages, the need for earlier and more sophisticated diagnosis and treatment of diseases will likely drive up the demand for laboratory diagnostic services.

 Technological innovations relevant to medicine could lead to earlier or more accurate diagnosis and treatment of diseases.
-Advances in genomics, for example, are expected to lead to advanced diagnostic tests, which in turn could bring the healthcare system closer to personalized medicine, which relies on individualised diagnostic and prognostic testing.
+Advances in genomics, for example, are expected to lead to advanced diagnostic tests, which in turn could bring the healthcare system closer to personalised medicine, which relies on individualised diagnostic and prognostic testing.
 Based on such individualised testing physicians may prescribe the most effective healthcare treatments or lifestyle changes for individual patients.

-The increased availability of healthcare data, including those resulting from modern sequencing technologies frequently referred to as “next generation DNA sequencing” and continually improving ability to analyze such data at the patient level is likely to open new possibilities to positively impact diagnosis and treatment of diseases.
+The increased availability of healthcare data, including those resulting from modern sequencing technologies frequently referred to as “next generation DNA sequencing” and continually improving ability to analyse such data at the patient level is likely to open new possibilities to positively impact diagnosis and treatment of diseases.

 The increasing burden of healthcare costs on government and healthcare agencies has advanced the case for better control of medical and laboratory diagnostic costs but also for greater focus on early diagnosis and prevention.
-In some cases, healthcare providers and payers (governments or insurance agencies) increasingly recognize the value of diagnostics as a means to improve health and reduce the cost of healthcare through early detection, prevention, and more effective treatment.
+In some cases, healthcare providers and payers (governments or insurance agencies) increasingly recognise the value of diagnostics as a means to improve health and reduce the cost of healthcare through early detection, prevention, and more effective treatment.